At the India and South Asia Business Centre, our high quality research and training programmes fall into four distinct objectives.

 - Database dissemination to an audience of business and financial analysts, researchers, business users

 A contribution to enhancing India’s educational standards in the area of international business and management, which can be achieved by leveraging our partnership with the Indian Institute of Managements and the Indian Institute of Foreign Trade while developing further alliances with other Indian top B-schools.
 This leads to the delivery of seminars for research students and courses in international business at partner educational and research institutions.

 Every winter, a variable number of exchange students studying an MBA at Indian Institutes of Management attend Leeds University Business School for a semester.

 Forums and networking opportunities

 The Centre acts as a forum where companies and managers with an interest in India can meet, and exchange information both with one another and with the researchers based in the Centre.

-The Centre is also associated with the Knowledge Transfer activities of Centre for International Business (CIBUL) and Leeds University Business School (LUBS), which include a number of events that provide selected individuals and organisations with opportunities to network with firms based in the region.
+The Centre is also associated with the Knowledge Transfer activities of the Centre for International Business at the University of Leeds (CIBUL) and Leeds University Business School, which include a number of events that provide selected individuals and organisations with opportunities to network with firms based in the region.